KKaiyuan/sleepEarly7z.github.io/index.md

 It is obvious that it does not necessarily mean that our results are perfect, there are still several parts of analysis being worth thinking over in the entire process:

 1.The data processing needs to be treated more carefully.
 There is a column of the original dataset called "last review", which indicates the date of the last review for each rental house.
 This variable can potentially have a significant impact on the target variable "reviews_per_month.", such as predicting the temporal trend-more recent reviews contribute more to the popularity of the house and the overall review count.
 We decide to drop these time-ordered sequence of data points at that time, which could potentially mislead our preprocessor and impact the final result in uncertain ways.

+2.A more effective feature engineering can be explored.
+In our approach, we simply create two new variables "price_minimum_nights" and " minimum_nights_host_listings" by multiplying some relevant variables such as "price" and "minimum_nights" intuitively.
+Obviously, this method is not comprehensive and rigorous.
+Our model may overemphasize numeric variables and certain patterns, which might not actually contribute to predictive accuracy.
+It is worth noting the variable called "Name", the title of advertisement in text format.
+From this variable, we can explore some adjunct word "beautiful house" "amazing" and generate a positive and negative scoring analysis on each title, a more postive title may extract more attentions and leads to more reviews per month.
+Extracting more useful information can contribute to a better performance on our results.

 # Your post must include the following elements (not necessarily in this order):